 How Often Should You Get an Eye Exam?

+Now that you recognize how important it is, you may wonder when to get an eye exam.
 The recommended frequency of eye exams differs depending on age, risk factors, and if you’re already wearing corrective lenses, but the general rule is that you should have a comprehensive eye exam once every one or two years.

 If you’re worried about what’s involved in an eye exam procedure, don’t be.
 Eye exams are incredibly simple and comfortable, but an eye test involves more than just a basic vision screening.
-Your ophthalmologist will likely check some or all of the following:
+Your optometrist or ophthalmologist will likely check some or all of the following:

 - Visual Acuity: A basic indicator of how well you see letters and symbols from various distances, this is what you likely think of with regards to an eye exam.

 - Your Prescription for Corrective Lenses: If you wear corrective lenses, your doctor will conduct a test to confirm and determine the best prescription for you, if any.

 - Your Pupils: By shining a bright light into your eye, your doctor will check how your pupils react.
 If your pupils don’t respond correctly, it may indicate a potential underlying issue.